EU agency: Rare clots possibly linked to AstraZeneca shot

-LONDON (AP) — The EU's drug regulator says it has found a “possible link” between the AstraZeneca coronavirus vaccine and a rare clotting disorder but said that the benefits of the shot still outweigh risks.
+LONDON (AP) — The European Union drug regulator said Wednesday that it found a “possible link” between the AstraZeneca coronavirus vaccine and a rare clotting disorder but declined to impose any new age restrictions, saying the benefits of the shot still outweigh risks.
+Its U.K. counterpart, however, said it would offer people under 30 the choice of another product.

-In a statement released Wednesday, the European Medicines Agency placed no new restrictions on using the vaccine in people 18 and over.

-The EMA said most of the cases reported have occurred in women under 60 within two weeks of vaccination.
-The agency said based on the currently available evidence, it was not able to identify specific risk factors.
+The European Medicines Agency described the clots as “very rare” side effects.
+It said most of the cases reported have occurred in women under 60 within two weeks of vaccination — but based on the currently available evidence, it was not able to identify specific risk factors.
 Experts reviewed several dozen cases that came mainly from Europe and the United Kingdom, where around 25 million people have received the AstraZeneca vaccine.

 “The reported cases of unusual blood clotting following vaccination with the AstraZeneca vaccine should be listed as possible side effects of the vaccine,” said Emer Cooke, the agency's executive director.

-Note: This version has been updated to correct an erroneous title for English on second reference.
-He is a former chair of the British Medical Association’s Public Health Medicine Committee.